recurly/recurly-client-dotnet/README.md

 account.Create();
 ```

-To get a Recurly account with account code "123":
+To get a Recurly account with `account code` "123":

 ```c#
 var account = Accounts.Get("123");
 ```

-List all available accounts and print their account codes:
+List all available accounts and print their `account codes`:

 ```c#
 var accounts = Accounts.List();